hteumeuleu/caniemail/_features/css-important.md

     "5": "Partial.
 Not supported inline.
 (See [email-bugs#31](https://github.com/hteumeuleu/email-bugs/issues/31))", "6": "Partial.
 Only supported inline due to the lack of `<style>` support.", "7": "Partial.
 Removed if there is no space before when used with a `background-image` property.
 (See [email-bugs#16](https://github.com/hteumeuleu/email-bugs/issues/16))", "8": "Partial.
+Only supported in lowercase.",
-Only supported in lowercase."
+    "9": "Partial.
+Only supported if not written in lowercase."
 }
 links: {
     "MDN: CSS Specificity":"https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity"